 Do online research before you buy an FL clarity diamond.
 Based on your budget, see what your options are.
 Perhaps you’ll figure out that you would rather focus on the color or the carat weight instead of clarity.

 Choose a setting that makes the diamond’s clarity pop.
 You can achieve this effect with a simple solitaire setting with a few side stones.
 Another option is to get a halo-style diamond engagement ring.
 They come in different shapes and sizes, and you can even get a halo made from other gemstones, like rubies, emeralds, or sapphires.

 Talk to a Diamond Expert

 There are three important things you need to know about FL clarity diamonds: they’re extremely rare, incredibly expensive, and above all else, unbelievably beautiful.
 “FL” stands for flawless, which is exactly what makes it so desirable and timeless.
-Even flawless diamonds come with tiny inclusions, we just can’t see them.
+Even flawless diamonds come with tiny inclusions, we just can’t see them with the naked eye.

 Evaluating a diamond’s clarity online can be tricky, which is why you should let a diamond expert help you.
-Fill out the form below and one of our diamond experts will reach out to you as soon as possible.
-If an FL clarity diamond from our website has caught your eye, contact us today.
+Fill out the form below and one of our diamond experts will reach out to you within just one business hour.
+If an FL clarity diamond from our website has caught your eye, don’t hesitate to contact us today.